dward2/BME547/Assignments/custom_class_assignment.md

 * Conforms to PEP-8 Style Guide
 * Appropriate modularity in the methods
-* GitHub Actions CI integration with all branches passing unit tests and PEP-8 style before merging into the `main` branch.
+* GitHub Actions CI integration with all branches passing unit tests and PEP-8 style before merging into the `main` branch
 * Appropriate use of virtual environments as demonstrated by a `requirements.txt` file being present in your GitHub repository
+* Appropriate use of `.gitignore` preventing virtual environment and other files and directories from being inadvertently commited to repository
 * README.md need only consist of your name.
 No further info necessary for this assignment.
-* Final submission pushed to GitHub be the deadline and tagged appropriately.
+* Final submission pushed to GitHub be the deadline and tagged appropriately
 * Plus any expectations from previous assignments